 Creating XaaS blueprints in vRealize Automation from vRealize Orchestrator

-This section describes the procedure for using workflows provided by vRealize Orchestrator and by the GCP plug-in for vRealize Orchestrator to import the XaaS resource types and blueprints that you intend to use inside of vRealize Automation.
+This section describes the procedure for using workflows provided by vRealize Orchestrator and by the Google Cloud plug-in for vRealize Orchestrator to import the XaaS resource types and blueprints that you intend to use inside of vRealize Automation.

 Add a vRealize Automation host